poseidon/typhoon/docs/fedora-coreos/aws.md

 ## ssh-agent

-Initial bootstrapping requires `bootkube.service` be started on one controller node.
+Initial bootstrapping requires `bootstrap.service` be started on one controller node.
 Terraform uses `ssh-agent` to automate this step.
 Add your SSH private key to `ssh-agent`.

 ```sh
 ssh-add ~/.ssh/id_rsa